Engee documentation

 dtype: float64

 Let's build graphs that visually display information about which doctor coped best with the diagnosis.
-A total of 10 metrics were calculated, and we will build 10 graphs.
+In total, 10 metrics were calculated, and we will build 10 graphs.

 In [ ]: